CompuCell3D/CompuCell3DReferenceManual/docs/example_compartmental_elongated_cells_tutorial.rst

 Curvature Plugin
 ++++++++++++++++

-Let us now put everything together an implement elongated compartmentalized cell.
+Let us now put everything together and implement elongated compartmentalized cell.
 The solution that will prevent two ``Center`` cells (the ones that initially were touching ``Top`` cell), from forming an extra FPP link, is to use Curvature Plugin.
 The :ref:`curvature-plugin` constrains the angle at which two adjacent links can form.
 By using high value of Curvature lambda you may constrain two adjacent links to form a straight line and by adiabatically lowering the lambda you can control how much elongated cell can bend.
 The code for this section is in ``Demos/CompuCellPythonTutorial/ElongatedCellsTutorial/Tutorial_08``

-HEre is the code that we add to the XML to enable Curvature energy calculations:
+Here is the code that we add to the XML to enable Curvature energy calculations:

 .. code-block:: XML